akka/akka-projection/docs/src/main/paradox/jdbc.md

 # Offset in a relational DB with JDBC

-The @apidoc[JdbcProjection] has support for storing the offset in a relational database using JDBC.
+The @apidoc[JdbcProjection$] has support for storing the offset in a relational database using JDBC.

 The source of the envelopes can be @ref:[events from Akka Persistence](eventsourced.md) or any other `SourceProvider` with supported @ref:[offset types](#offset-types).